Sector coupling

 Improved infrastructure and quality of life

-The development of smart districts and digitally networked infrastructures will make Dresden more attractive as a business location.
-A better digital infrastructure means faster communication channels, more efficient logistics and a higher quality of life for employees, which in turn increases the attractiveness for skilled workers.
+The development of smart neighbourhoods and digitally networked infrastructures will make Dresden more attractive as a business location.
+A better digital infrastructure means faster communication channels, more efficient business management and a higher quality of life for employees, which in turn increases the attractiveness for skilled labour.

 Kleine Pflanze wächst auf einer Wiese umgeben von Klimasymbolen